Methane: Rocket propellant

+New-generation, reusable launch vehicles such as SpaceX Starship prefer using liquid methane (in combination with liquid oxygen, collectively known as methalox) as their primary propellant.

 Refined liquid methane as well as LNG is used as a rocket fuel, when combined with liquid oxygen, as in the TQ-12, BE-4, Raptor, YF-215, and Aeon engines.
 Due to the similarities between methane and LNG such engines are commonly grouped together under the term methalox.

 As a liquid rocket propellant, a methane/liquid oxygen combination offers the advantage over kerosene/liquid oxygen combination, or kerolox, of producing small exhaust molecules, reducing coking or deposition of soot on engine components.
 Methane is easier to store than hydrogen due to its higher boiling point and density, as well as its lack of hydrogen embrittlement.
 The lower molecular weight of the exhaust also increases the fraction of the heat energy which is in the form of kinetic energy available for propulsion, increasing the specific impulse of the rocket.
 Compared to liquid hydrogen, the specific energy of methane is lower but this disadvantage is offset by methane's greater density and temperature range, allowing for smaller and lighter tankage for a given fuel mass.
 Liquid methane has a temperature range (91–112 K) nearly compatible with liquid oxygen (54–90 K).
 The fuel currently sees use in operational launch vehicles such as Zhuque-2, Vulcan and New Glenn as well as in-development launchers such as Starship, Neutron, Terran R, Nova, and Long March 9.